Architecture

 Standalone Web

 The default mode.
-The DorkOS server runs as an Express application, and the React client communicates with it over HTTP and Server-Sent Events (SSE).
+DorkOS runs as an Express server, and the React client communicates with it over HTTP and Server-Sent Events.

-• Server manages Claude Agent SDK sessions and reads transcript files from disk
+- The server manages sessions and reads transcript files from disk

 Obsidian Plugin

 DorkOS also runs as an Obsidian plugin, embedded directly inside the note-taking app.
-In this mode, there is no separate server process.
+There is no separate server process.

 Both modes read from the same session storage on disk.
 A session started with the Claude Code CLI appears in DorkOS, and vice versa.